 In fact, in his 1996 self-titled biography Mains recalled that despite the All Blacks dominating the game up till that point that he was very wary of a French counterattack.
 New Zealand had allowed them to stay in the game by missing so many goals “… and that can be fatal with the French, as they demonstrated by scoring one of rugby’s most spectacular tries in the final minute…a try from the end of the world, as their captain Philippe Saint-Andre described it”.
 An intercept try by winger Emile Ntamack flattered France in a halftime score of New Zealand 9, France 13.

 Saint-André brought the ball into the centre of the field before making a scything run up the centre, sidestepping two All Blacks before going down in the tackle of lock Mark Cooksley, a few metres short of the 40m line.
 Within two seconds the ball was recycled and cleared by hooker Jean-Michel Gonzalez to flyhalf Christophe Deylaud.
 Deylaud passed outside to blindside flanker Abdelatif Benazzi, who wrong footed giant All Blacks winger Jonah Lomu, and spread the ball again to winger Emile Ntamack.
 In five seconds the ball had travelled twenty metres, through three sets of hands.
 Ntamack then cut inside and offloaded in the tackle of John Kirwin to openside Laurent Cabannes.
 Cabannes changed the angle and flicked the ball back to replacement midfielder Yann Delaigue, before falling in the tackle of halfback Stu Forster.
 Delaigue then started the movement to the other sideline, evading the Frank Bunce tackle before passing to France scrumhalf Guy Accoceberry, who was running at a sharp angle.
 The pass and angle left All Black openside Mike Brewer sitting embarrassingly in nowhere land, while the sharp run continued towards the right hand corner, outpacing three All Blacks who were desperately scrambling to cover.
-As they closed in, Accoceberry, whose momentum would actually carry him over the tryline anyway, offloaded to Sadourny, who dropped down to finish the immortal try.
+As they closed in Accoceberry, whose momentum would actually carry him over the tryline anyway, offloaded to Sadourny, who dropped down to finish the immortal try.

 Such was the magnificence of the try that even the notoriously parochial New Zealand crowd felt moved to stand and applaud the play that consigned them to their third defeat in a row.

 Deylaud kicked the sideline conversion, bringing the score to 20 to 23.
 With 45 seconds remaining, France took the ensuing kickoff and cleared to touch around the 22m line.
 All Black hooker and captain Sean Fitzpatrick desperately infiltrated the France lineout and madly swiped the ball backwards.
 Halfback Stu Forster was sacked by the French forwards.
 New Zealand retained the ball and tried desperately to rumble the ball upfield, being awarded three penalties in the process.
 However, the ball was eventually caught in a maul and France was awarded the game.
-It marked France’s first ever series win over New Zealand, and the first time New Zealand had lost three tests in a row in 23 years.
+It marked first ever France’s series win in New Zealand, and the first time New Zealand had lost three tests in a row in 23 years.